 Warriors Starting Lineup Against The Suns

-The Golden State Warriors have announced their starting lineup for their game with the Phoenix Suns.
+The Golden State Warriors have announced their starting lineup against the Phoenix Suns on Friday night.

-The Golden State Warriors could not be in Arizona at a better time to play the Phoenix Suns.

-Coming into Tuesday's game, the Warriors and Suns are the two best teams in the entire NBA.

-The Warriors are 18-2 in their first 20 games, which is the best record in the NBA, and the Suns are 17-3 and currently on a 16-game winning streak after starting out the season 1-3.

-For the game on Tuesday, the Warriors have announced their starting lineup and the full lineup can be seen in a tweet that is embedded below from the Twitter account of Rusty Simmons of the San Francisco Chronicle.
+The full lineup can be seen in a tweet that is embedded below from the Twitter account of FantasyLabs NBA.

-In their most recent game, the Warriors beat the Clippers in Los Angeles at Staples Center, and the Suns knocked off the Brooklyn Nets at Barclays Center in Brooklyn.
+NBA fans are in for a treat, because these are the two best teams in the NBA, and they also just faced each other on Tuesday night when the Suns won 104-96.

+The Suns come into the game with a 19-3 record, while the Warriors are 18-3.

 Related stories on NBA basketball